 - Binance Futures Support

-At the time of this writing, the daily volume of the Bitcoin futures platform had exceeded the volume of the spot BTC/USDT trading pair on the primary Binance platform.
-This shows that the platform is growing relatively quickly, and it might be a matter of time until Binance leads the way in the area of Bitcoin leveraged trading.
+At the time of this writing, the daily volume of Bitcoin futures on the platform has far exceeded the volume of the spot BTC/USDT trading pair on the primary Binance platform.
+This is a clear sign of the investors’ appetite for derivatives products.